kestra-io/docs/docs/developer-guide/triggers/schedule.md

 ```

 ::: warning
-Schedule **cannot overlap**, this mean that we **can't have any concurrent schedule**.
-If the previous schedule is not ended when the next one must start, the scheduler will wait the end of the previous one.
-Same is applied during backfill.
+Schedules **cannot overlap**.
+This means that we **cannot have any concurrent schedules**.
+If the previous schedule is not ended when the next one must start, the scheduler will wait until the end of the previous.
+The same applies during backfills.
 :::

 ::: tip
-Most of the time, schedule execution will depend on `trigger.date` (looking at files for today, sql query with where schedule date).
+Most of the time, schedule execution will depend on the `trigger.date` (looking at files for today, sql query with where schedule date).
 This works well, but it prevents you to execute your flow manually (since these variables are only available during schedule).

-You can use this expression in order to make your **manual execution working**: <code v-pre>{{ schedule.date ?? execution.startDate | date("yyyy-MM-dd") }}</code>, it will use the current date instead of the schedule one on manual execution, and your flow will not fail.
+You can use this expression in order to make your **manual execution work**: <code v-pre>{{ schedule.date ?? execution.startDate | date("yyyy-MM-dd") }}</code>.
+It will use the current date instead of the scheduled one on manual execution, and your flow will not fail.
 :::

 ## Backfill
-Kestra will handle optionally a backfill.
-The concept of backfill is the replay the missing schedule because we create the flow later.
+Kestra will optionally handle a backfill.
+The concept of a backfill is the replay of a missed schedule because we create the flow later.

-Backfill will do all schedules between define date & current date and will start after the normal schedule.
+Backfills will perform all the schedules between the defined date & the current date and will start after the normal schedule.

 ## Variables
-When the flow is schedule, some context variables are injected to allow some customization of the flow
-(like filename, where in sql query).
+When the flow is scheduled, some context variables are injected to allow some customization of the flow (such as filename, where in sql query).

 | Parameter | Description |
 | ---------- | ----------- |